Do you want to stay logged in?

 MASH INSTRUCTIONS:

-This recipe was calculated with an efficiency of 85%, which will likely be higher if you use Ceremix-Flex and Ondea Pro, and could be lower if you use Termamyl and SEBAmyl L. Scale grain bill accordingly depending on choice of enzymes to reach projected efficiency and target ABV.
+This recipe was calculated with an efficiency of 85% using Termamyl SC DS and SEBAmyl L, which will likely be higher if you use Ceremix-Flex and Ondea Pro per dosing recommendations.
+Scale grain bill accordingly depending on choice of enzymes to reach projected efficiency and target ABV.
 Perform mash regime of choice (Click 'Resources' > 'Tutorials' > 'All Grain Brewing Tutorial') and follow dosing instructions for enzymes as noted in tutorial and on product pages.

 SPARGE INSTRUCTIONS: